the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/project_story/_index.md

 # Unit 02 Games Story Project

-In this project you will make a text-based game!
+🎨 **Design Prompt:** You will create a text-based game inspired by a real piece of media or your own life.

 It is totally up to you what type of story you make.
 For example you could make:
 - choose your own adventure game
 - exploration game
 - puzzle game